JamjureeK/MADT8101-Customer-Analytics/#03 Churn Prediction/README.md

 * Data processing - encoding categorical data
 * Model creation and evaluation
 * Resampling: undersampling, oversampling, SMOTE
-* Feature importance and selection using XGBoost
+* Feature importance using XGBoost

 ## :mag_right:Data Exploration
 The following are some interesting observations from data exploration: